Crown Jewel (2024): Background

 In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport (formerly General Sports Authority) in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
 Crown Jewel was then established later that same year, subsequently becoming the main recurring event in this partnership, held in Riyadh, the capital of Saudi Arabia, in late October–early November as part of Riyadh Season that launched in 2019.
 The sixth Crown Jewel, and 12th overall event in the Saudi Arabian partnership, was announced on May 25, 2024, during King and Queen of the Ring and was scheduled to be held on Saturday, November 2, 2024, at the Mohammed Abdo Arena.
 Additionally, the November 4 episode of Monday Night Raw was taped at the same venue on November 3.

 The event aired on pay-per-view worldwide and was available to livestream on Peacock in the United States and the WWE Network in most international markets, and it primarily featured wrestlers from the Raw and SmackDown brand divisions.
-This was the final Crown Jewel to air live on the standalone WWE Network, as it ceased operations in its available markets when Netflix gained the rights in January 2025.
+This was the final Crown Jewel to air live on the standalone WWE Network in most territories, as it ceased operations in most markets when Netflix gained the rights in January 2025; a select few territories maintained the standalone WWE Network until early 2026 due to pre-existing contracts before they also merged under Netflix when those contracts expired.
 The official theme song of the event was "ARABI" by Future, Mohamed Ramadan, and Massari.

 The show was broadcast on Netflix in Brazil, Chile, Spain, and New Zealand, marking the debut of Miguel Pérez and Álvaro Carrera as commentators in Castilian Spanish.